Tafara-N/Projects/Apps/AirBnB_clone/v3/README.md

 You can also test file by file by using this command: python3 -m unittest tests/test_models/test_base_model.py We strongly encourage you to work together on test cases, so that you don’t miss any edge cases GitHub
-There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.
+There should be one project Repo:sitory per group.
+If you clone/fork/whatever a project Repo:sitory with the same name before the second deadline, you risk a 0% score.

 More Info